Weed Withdrawal Symptoms, Causes and Timeline

 Is Weed Withdrawal Common?

 Weed withdrawal is common when those who frequently or intensely use weed stop or slow down their use of the drug.
 Although withdrawal from cannabis is not particularly risky, symptoms can be challenging to cope with.
 Other factors such as age and comorbidities can affect the intensity of cannabis withdrawal symptoms.
+Some people choose to withdraw from the drug in a drug detox center, where professionals can help with the difficult withdrawal.

 What Causes Weed Withdrawal Symptoms?